The Less Famous Siblings…

 - Rapidly increases in size

-- Skin on or around is red and inflamed
+- The skin on or around is red and inflamed

 Only a healthcare professional can properly diagnose the cause of the swelling, enlargement, or tenderness.
 Now you can use your knowledge of knowing the “A” and “B” List of causes to distinguish the possible reasons for the swelling.
 We all know, it is better to get a medical exam than to allow a serious illness to go undiagnosed or untreated.